vinayakasg18/socket-programming-cn/02_DNS/README.md

 Answer the following questions and put them into a file called "answers".
 You may attach terminal output from dns tools to strengthen your point.

-1. How can DNS be used to load balance services?
+1. *Load balancing* refers to distributing incoming network traffic across multiple compute resources.
+How can DNS be used to load balance services?
 Give a concrete explanation for google.com

-2. What is the inherent weakness of traditional (as of [RFC1035](https://www.ietf.org/rfc/rfc1035.txt)) DNS?
+2. DNS has been around since 1985 and the core protocol is still being used today.
+What is the inherent weakness of DNS (as of [RFC1035](https://www.ietf.org/rfc/rfc1035.txt); excluding [DNSSEC](https://datatracker.ietf.org/doc/html/rfc4033))?
 Give an example of how an attacker might utilize it.

 3. Perform a manual iterative DNS query for mail-relay.iu.edu with dig starting from the root servers.
 List all commands and their outputs and explain why you issued every command.
 Do not use tracing features (`dig +trace`) for your final write-down.